A homeowner celebrates the day she pays off her mortgage, but finds out the following month her credit score has dropped.

 It also is perfectly sensible that your score would drop if you make late payments.
 No lender wants to deal with the hassle of someone who never pays on time – it’s a risk.

-But why would credit score drop after paying off a mortgage or a car loan?
-Are there other not-so-well-known reasons why your credit score can drop?
+But why would a credit score drop for no reason at all?
+Or why would a credit score drop after paying off a mortgage or a car loan?
+To answer these questions, we look at three not-so-well-known reasons that can impact your credit score.